CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: METHODS

 \subsection{Geometry-Aware 3D Scene Conditioning}

-Stable execution of latent action trajectories requires accurate awareness of scene geometry, as geometric errors can propagate across multiple decoded action segments over long horizons.
-We therefore condition the latent flow policy on a compact, geometry-aware 3D scene representation derived from point clouds, following prior point-cloud conditioned manipulation policies~\cite{DP3}.
+Stable execution of latent action trajectories requires accurate scene geometry, as geometric errors may propagate across decoded action segments over long horizons.
+We therefore condition the latent flow policy on a compact 3D scene representation derived from point clouds, following prior point-cloud conditioned manipulation policies~\cite{DP3}.
 Different from the decoder-side sensory modulation in Sec.~\ref{sec:latent_action_rep}, this representation serves as a condition for latent-space action generation.

-\paragraph{Point Cloud Encoding} Scene point clouds are reconstructed from depth images captured by a fixed global camera, followed by workspace cropping to remove irrelevant background.
-Farthest Point Sampling (FPS)~\cite{pointnet} is applied to select a sparse set of center points that uniformly cover the workspace, serving as anchors for local neighborhood construction.
+\paragraph{Point Cloud Encoding} Scene point clouds are reconstructed from depth images captured by a fixed global camera and cropped within the workspace.
+Farthest Point Sampling (FPS)~\cite{pointnet} is then applied to select sparse center points as anchors for local neighborhoods.

-To capture geometric information at multiple spatial scales, we adopt a dual-branch encoder consisting of a local encoder $f_l$ and a center encoder $f_c$, whose overall architecture is illustrated in Fig.~\ref{fig:pcd_enc}.
-The local encoder aggregates relative point offsets within each neighborhood using a residual convolutional backbone with combined max--mean pooling, focusing on contact-level geometry that is invariant to global translation.
-In parallel, the center encoder maps the sampled center coordinates to a compact global context vector via a lightweight MLP, capturing coarse scene layout with minimal computational overhead:
+To capture multi-scale geometry, we adopt a dual-branch encoder with a local encoder $f_l$ and a center encoder $f_c$, as shown in Fig.~\ref{fig:pcd_enc}.
+The local encoder aggregates relative point offsets within each neighborhood using a residual convolutional backbone with max--mean pooling, while the center encoder maps sampled center coordinates to a compact global context vector via a lightweight MLP:

 \paragraph{Hierarchical Geometric Conditioning} The extracted geometric features are injected into the latent flow network through a two-stage FiLM mechanism.
 Given an intermediate activation $\mathbf{h}$, local geometric modulation is applied first, followed by center-level conditioning: